 - LinkedIn study reveals that 46% of people believe that friendship with co-workers makes them happier.
 Additionally, 18-24 years-olds found that friendship in the workplace makes them feel: happy (57%), motivated (50%) and productive (39%).

-Today’s employers are facing different challenges, such as low engagement (according to this Gallup study only 13% of workforce is engaged) and difficulties with recruitment.
+Today’s employers are facing different challenges, such as low engagement (according to this Gallup study only 13% of the workforce is engaged) and difficulties with recruitment.
 As you remember, happy employees are more engaged, satisfied and productive.
 So based on this I would conclude that when a person has a (best) friend at work then he/she would probably be more engaged, satisfied and productive.

 - Use gamification methods when recruiting or training your people.
 Games, fun, challenges – all are things that unite people.